After hearing online teachers discuss Outschool for several months, I decided to start teaching with Outschool in 2020!

 There were about 4 questions asking about my experience teaching/working with youth, my academic/educational background, and which subject(s) I would potentially be interested in teaching.

 They want these short answers to be specific and grammatically correct, so make sure to proofread!
+You can respond in a paragraph or with bullet points.

 What is your experience working with youth whether professionally, as a volunteer, or otherwise?
 Please be specific.